 LESS DESIRABLE TIMBERS

 BEECH: Best when it is well seasoned.
-Fell beech for a future year.
+Fell beech for future years.

 BIRCH: Good heat, quick burn, bright flame.
 Nice smell.
-Works best when mixed with slow burners like pear cherry plum.
+Works best when mixed with slow burners like pear cherry plum, holly.

-CYPRESS: Burns well but fast when seasoned, and may spit.
+CYPRESS: Burns well but quickly and may spit.

-HAZEL: Good. has many other uses so you might not want to burn it
+HAZEL: Good.
+But hazel has so many other uses you might not want to burn it

 HAWTHORN: burns VERY hotly.
-This is a top timber but is slow to dry
+This is a top timber but is slow to season.
+Should really be preserved for hedgerows and shelter

 HORNBEAM: Good, burns well